Doomsday: Odd Months

 Example: what is this year's New Year's Day (January 1st)?

-Answer: Doomsday 2015 is Saturday, and since 2015 is not a leap year, January 3rd is Saturday.
-Go back 2 days, and January 1st is Thursday.
+Answer: Doomsday 2016 is Monday, and since 2016 is a leap year, January 4th is Monday.
+Go back 3 days, and January 1st is Friday.
 Simple, eh?
 Thanks, Bob.

 Another way to calculate January's Doomsday was sent to me by reader Roman Weil.
 It's actually due to his son Sandy Weil, who is the Director of Football Analytics for the Baltimore Ravens: